mshimizu-kx/docs/docs/interfaces/protobuf/reference.md

 ### .protobufkdb.serializeArrayArena

-_Identical to `.protobufkdb.serializeArray[]` except the intermediate protobuf message is created on a google arena (can help improves memory allocation performance for large messages with deep repeated/map fields - see [here](https://developers.google.com/protocol-buffers/docs/reference/arenas))._
+_Identical to `.protobufkdb.serializeArray[]` except the intermediate Protobuf message is created on a google arena (can help improves memory allocation performance for large messages with deep repeated/map fields - see [here](https://developers.google.com/protocol-buffers/docs/reference/arenas))._

 Syntax: `.protobufkdb.serializeArrayArena[message_type;msg_in]`